S-yh/react-scroll-bar/Readme.md

 # @s-yh/react-scroll-bar

-> A beautiful scrollbar for react.
+> A scrollbar for react.
 It is a container, and you can insert anything into it.
 Just add `height`, `width`.

 ## Getting Started